patriciajaques/feeper/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This license allows non-commercial use, including academic research, with appropriate attribution.
+For commercial use, please contact the authors.

+For more details, see [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

+## Permitted Use

+This software is freely available for:
+- Academic research
+- Teaching and education
+- Personal non-commercial use

+For any commercial or production use, please contact the authors to obtain a commercial license.

 ## Contact